What Premier League football is on TV over Christmas and New Year 2018?

 Boxing Day: Wednesday 26th December 2018

-Brighton v Arsenal – 5:15pm, live on Sky Sports & NOW TV
+Brighton v Arsenal – 5:15pm, live on Sky1, Sky Sports & NOW TV

-Watford v Chelsea – 7:30pm, live on Sky Sports & NOW TV
+Watford v Chelsea – 7:30pm, live on Sky1, Sky Sports & NOW TV

 Burnley v Everton